What is Narodne Novine

 If you want to take a look at Narodne novine’s product offer, there is a product catalog available here.

 The precursor of Narodne novine was Novine Horvatzke published in 1835 by the editor-in-chief Ljudevit Gaj, a well-known Croatian politician, linguist, journalist, writer, and idealist.
 Novine Horvatzke was the first newspaper in Zagreb written in the Croatian language.

 From the very start, newspapers had an official literary paper enclosed within them.
-The enclosure was called Danica (Danicza Horvatzka, Slavonzka y Dalmatinzka) and it was the first Croatian literary and cultural newspaper.
+The enclosure was called Danica (Danicza Horvatzka, Slavonzka y Dalmatinzka), and it was the first Croatian literary and cultural newspaper.

 In 1868, the company was sold to the Croatian-Slovenian government by Ljudevit Gaj.
-The current incarnation of the Narodne novine company was founded in 1952 and they became a public company in 2001.
+The current incarnation of the Narodne novine company was founded in 1952 and became a public company in 2001.